bradymathieson/Music-or-Movies/README.md

-# Music-or-Movies
+# MusicSearch
-A web application that can either give metadata regarding music (Spotify) or movies (Netflix).
+A web application that allows users to search through the Spotify catalog.